Transmission Controls

 Detroit™ Automated Transmissions

-Note: See Direction Switch Automated and Automatic Transmissions for automated transmission operating instructions.
+Note: See Direction Switch in the Automated and Automatic Transmissions chapter for automated transmission operating instructions.

 Manual Transmissions

-Note: See General Information Manual Transmissions and Clutch, for manual transmission operating instructions.
+Note: See General Information in the Manual Transmissions and Clutch chapter for manual transmission operating instructions.

 If equipped, a transmission range control and splitter valves are attached to the gear shift knob.